 At CyberGRX, we’re fortunate to engage with the brightest minds in the third party cyber risk industry.
-In addition to our Design Partners – ADP, Aetna, Blackstone, MassMutual and two other F500 companies, our customer base is comprised of innovative enterprises across the globe.
+In addition to our Design Partners – ADP, Aetna, Blackstone, MassMutual, and two other Fortune 500 companies, our customer base is comprised of innovative enterprises across the globe.
 And while they come from many different industries, they share a thirst for modern approaches to solving difficult challenges at scale.

-Our customers are not working to automate legacy third party programs based on technologies ill equipped for the rising challenge.
-They demand a transformational approach that materially moves the needle in terms of reducing costs and risks from their growing ecosystem of partners, vendors and affiliates.
+Our customers are not working to automate legacy third-party cyber risk management programs based on technologies ill-equipped for the rising challenge.
+They demand a transformational approach that materially moves the needle in terms of reducing costs and risks from their growing ecosystem of partners, vendors, and affiliates.

-Our customers realize it’s no longer sufficient to take a compliance based approach.
-Enterprises must truly measure and manage risk from their expanding third party population.
-Longer, spreadsheet-based assessments and hiring more assessors is widely recognized as a poor strategy given today’s climate.
+Our customers realize it’s no longer sufficient to take a compliance-based approach.
+Enterprises must truly measure and manage risk from their expanding third-party population.
+Longer, spreadsheet-based assessments and hiring more assessors is widely recognized as a poor strategy for measuring cyber risk given today’s climate.

-In my opinion, many are waiting on a better, more efficient and cost effective way.
-They’re seeking the one thing that enables them to transform their third party cyber risk program from nascent to advanced in a short period of time.
+In my opinion, many are waiting for a better, more efficient and cost-effective way to manage third-party risk.
+They’re seeking the one thing that enables them to transform their 3rd party cyber risk program from nascent to advanced in a short period of time.

-Three primary factors are driving the requirement to build a more advanced third party cyber risk function in most every enterprise.
+Three primary factors are driving the requirement to build a more advanced third-party cyber risk function in almost every enterprise.
 All three factors require leveraging a risk exchange to achieve the scale necessary to succeed:

 - Increased regulatory scrutiny